holyr00d/Mydyk-AHK/README.md

-Note I used GPT-4 for all the above!
+Note I used GPT-4 to create all the code!
 I merely produced everything:

 Mydyk AHK Script: